-If you’re lodging your own tax return, you need to lodge it by 1 November 2021.
-You can do this using myTax via myGov or through a paper return.
+If you’re lodging your own tax return, you need to lodge it by 31 October 2022.

 A lot of information will be pre-filled by the ATO in your tax return.
 So it’s best to wait until all the data is finalised before lodging.
 This is usually completed by the end of July but can take until mid-August.

 You can't claim a loss for a business that is little more than a hobby or lifestyle choice.
-Even if it has business-like characteristics, if it is unlikely to ever make a profit and doesn't have a significant commercial purpose or character, you can't offset the loss against your other income.
 However, you can defer the loss until you make a profit from the business.

 Your income statement

-The ATO prefills tax returns with a number of Australian Government payments including JobSeeker and Newstart.
-These will appear in your tax return by the end of July 2021.
+The ATO prefills tax returns with a number of Australian Government payments including JobSeeker and Newstart by the end of July 2022.

 Termination and redundancy payments